+Wonders of Woodlawn is a painted steel sculpture measuring 17’ tall and 11’ wide that was completed and installed in March of 2019 at the corner of 61st and Cottage Grove.
 The Wonders of Woodlawn celebrates the history of this Chicago community.
 The sculpture references a long list of Woodlawn’s illustrious residents from the past, including Gwendolyn Brooks, Dinah Washington, Sun Ra, Joe Louis, Cassius Clay, Emmett Till, Cab Calloway, Robert Sengstacke, Walter Dyett, Oscar Brown, Jr., Lorraine Hansberry, Minnie Ripperton, and Jesse Owens.
 Significant architectural references include the Trianon Ballroom, Tivoli Theatre, and Sexton School.
-A large W symbolizes Woodlawn and is connected to an ornamental form which references a once-thriving former historic theater and cinema-house culture.
+A large W symbolizes Woodlawn and is connected to an ornamental form that references a once-thriving former historic theater and cinema-house culture.

 The sculpture conveys this history through the use of iconic symbols: The horn player celebrates former musical entertainers; the Black Power fist references a history of pride, struggle, and resistance; and the Adinkra symbol, which looks like an eye (the all-seeing eye), refers to a greater being.
 Various plant forms move throughout the sculpture affirming our connections to nature.
 A young girl takes flight from the W, suggesting the pursuit of lofty goals.
 The silhouette of a boxer symbolizes boxing history in the area, and the cutout portrait of the woman celebrates feminine energy.